stigtsp/jfpg/README.md

 Threat Model
 ------------

-JFPG is designed to secure data that is (or will be) in transit or sitting on a remote server.
+jfpg is designed to secure data that is (or will be) in transit or sitting on a remote server.
 Secret keys are encrypted, however, they should ideally be kept offline.
 They remain vulnerable to weak passwords or an attacker with the ability to capture your password.
-Securing your machine against such an attacker is beyond the scope of JFPG.
+Securing your machine against such an attacker is beyond the scope of jfpg.

 Primitives used